tuxtof/labs/vdi_ahv/lab1.rst

 Overview
 ++++++++

-During this brief exercise you will use Prism to configure the storage and virtual network that will be used throughout the workshop.
+In this brief exercise you will use Prism to configure the storage and virtual network that will be used throughout the workshop.

 Configuring Storage Container
 +++++++++++++++++++++++++++++